mccright/PythonStuff/README.md

 ## Minify HTML
 * There is a Python module [minify-html](https://pypi.org/project/minify-html) with source at [https://github.com/wilsonzlin/minify-html](https://github.com/wilsonzlin/minify-html)

+## Scrape some text on the Web
+* A Python package & command-line tool to gather text on the Web: [https://github.com/adbar/trafilatura](https://github.com/adbar/trafilatura)

 ## Python and Visual Studio Code (VSCode)
 See: "Python Development in Visual Studio Code." by Jon Fincher
 [https://realpython.com/python-development-visual-studio-code/](https://realpython.com/python-development-visual-studio-code/)